labgem/microscope-user-doc/docs/content/mage/domainviewer.rst

 .. image:: img/antiSMASH3_viewer.PNG

-The **Knowncluster** table provide information about known cluster in MIBiG database
+The **Knowncluster** table provide information about similar cluster in MIBiG database.
+The Minimum Information about a Biosynthetic Gene cluster (MIBiG) can help to know more on biosynthetic gene clusters and their molecular products.

 `Medema M.H., et al. (2015) Minimum Information about a Biosynthetic Gene cluster.
 Nat Chem Biol.
 Sep;11(9):625-31. <http://www.ncbi.nlm.nih.gov/pubmed/26284661>`_